roman-milk/roman-milk.github.io/teen-slut-spreads-for-married-men.md

+===

- ****** Teen Slut Spreads For Married Men Ch.
-01 ****** byNonStopFunGuy© "OHHHH, yesss, Daddy," panted the exhausted, skinny brunette 18 year old, staring at her father's naked body and feeling his massive erection inside her stretched, shaved vagina, "c'mon, deeper, give it to me, more!"
+"OHHHH, yesss, Daddy," panted the exhausted, skinny brunette 18 year old, staring at her father's naked body and feeling his massive erection inside her stretched, shaved vagina, "c'mon, deeper, give it to me, more!"

  Fallon reached her hands down to grab her father's naked, sweaty buttocks, pulling his massive frame harder into her small, thin, tanned frame.
 Her head and shoulders were painfully bent upwards by the headboard on her bed, but she didn't care at the soreness in her shoulders and neck; this way, she got to stare at her Daddy's awesome body, his muscular, thick, manly shoulders and chest, covered in sweat and curly, salt-and-pepper hair, down to his firm abdomen.
 Jutting out of his flat pelvis was the most awesome cock ever invented in the world, an eight-inch, super-fat erection, crammed inside her teenage pussy, filling her aching hole as deep as anyone could reach.
 Her father was grunting with each thrust, leaning over his babygirl, plunging his penis repeatedly into his daughter's vagina.